Rebelde (album)

-The album reached the top spot in the music charts of Mexico, selling 550,000 copies in the country and gaining a diamond and gold certification by AMPROFON.
-In the United States, the album topped the Billboard Latin Pop Albums chart, while reaching the runner-up slot in the main Billboard Top Latin Albums chart and selling over 400,000 copies in the country, attaining a 4× platinum certification from the Recording Industry Association of America (RIAA) in its Latin field.
+The album reached number one in Mexico, Brazil and Spain, selling 550,000 copies in the group's country and receiving a diamond and gold certification from the AMPROFON.
+In the United States, it topped the Billboard Latin Pop Albums chart, while reaching number two on the main Top Latin Albums chart and selling over 400,000 copies in the country, attaining a Latin 4× platinum certification from the Recording Industry Association of America (RIAA).
+A Brazilian Portuguese version was recorded and released on 1 November 2005 following the show's success in the country, while a Diamond Edition was released on 2 March 2006.
+Rebelde sold over 1.5 million copies worldwide in its first two years of release, and was the tenth best selling EMI album of 2006.
+It is the 41st best-selling album in Mexico.
+In 2025, it was ranked at number 81 on Billboards list of the Top Latin Albums of the 21st Century.